Sweet Sammy and the Slow Death of her Mommy

 So we head out the front door and down the sidewalk as she tells me all about the injustices that grownups have burdened her little life with.

 "Well, first of all, they make me do things I'm afraid to do.
 AND they make all sorts of rules and laws.
 AND they don't let me have dessert enough.
-AND they make me go to bed way to early.
+AND they make me go to bed way too early.
 Mama, I'm a little worried about running away."

 "Yeah, I'm a little worried too.
 I'm really going to miss you and I hate the idea of you being out there all alone.
 Why are you worried?"